| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard

 Clubroot is a serious soil-borne disease of cruciferous crops (canola and cabbage family) worldwide and was first identified in Europe in the thirteenth century.
 This disease is a major problem in cole crops (cruciferous vegetables) in some areas of British Columbia, Quebec, Ontario and the Atlantic provinces.

 Clubroot was added as a declared pest to Alberta’s Agricultural Pests Act (APA) in April 2007.
-The APA is the legislative authority for enforcement of control measures for declared pests in Alberta.
-The Minister of Alberta Agriculture and Food is responsible for this Act.
+The APA is the legislative authority for the enforcement of control measures for declared pests in Alberta.
+The Alberta Minister of Agriculture and Rural Development is responsible for this Act.

 This factsheet contains current information about clubroot in canola and describes options for Canadian canola growers to prevent this disease from being introduced and becoming well established in their fields.